ovh/utask/README.md

         url: http://message.board/new
 ```

-The output of an action can be enriched by means of a `base_output`.
+The output of an action can be enriched by means of an `output`.
 For example, in a template with an input field named `id`, value `1234` and a call to a service which returns the following payload:

 ```js
 {